Our Mission, Organization,

 Employee Union's Mission:

-and dedication, we provide customers with value for their dollar.
+we provide customers with value for their dollar.

 When was USD founded?